SAP-samples/teched2023-DA271/exercises/ex3/README.md

 *   Save & deploy
 *   Preview the data.
 *   The user prompt will ask you for the reference date.
 Confirm the default.

+:warning: 2023-10-26 The dialog will claim that "Variable is obsolete, ...".
+Never mind.
+The message is wrong.
+The bug is currently in fixing.

 *   Drill by PRODUCTID
 *   Open hierarchies for PRODUCTID via the three dots (...).
 It should show the same hierarchies as before
 *   Change the prompt values by clicking the prompt icon of the toolbar